-I’ve always been fascinated by the self-delusion required for humans to simultaneous see the layers of strata at the Grand Canyon and the milenia of water erosion creating deep gullies through hard sandstone thousands of deep and hundreds of miles long, and still hold the belief that the Earth is but a few thousand years old.
+I’ve always been fascinated by the self-delusion required for humans to simultaneous see the strata at the Grand Canyon and the millennia of water erosion creating deep gullies through hard sandstone thousands of deep and hundreds of miles long, and still hold the belief that the Earth is but a few thousand years old.

 I find Chaing’s story an extremely compelling argument against the existence of a deity.
 Rather than arguing the details, as so many modern atheists attempt, Chiang simply presents the reader with the which would exist were religion be true.
 Instead of detail Chiang looks in broad strokes at the inconsistencies that must exist in order for the Christian scriptures to be the truth.
 In Dr. Morrell’s world, astronomy is considered a lesser science, a field with known boundaries and fully understood methodologies and archaeology’s only purpose is to further reinforce the public’s conviction in an almighty by discovering ‘primordial human’ remains showing evidence of the creation.